alfonsof/aws-java-examples/awslambdas3copy/README.md

 ## Using the code

-* Configure your AWS access keys.

 * You can select the destination bucket name changing the value of "destinationBucketName" variable in the code.

+* Access the AWS console.

 * Create a S3 bucket for the source and another S3 bucket for the target.